kahunacohen/real-world-fp/README.md

 # Functional Programming for Smarties (part 1)

 This series is aimed for intermediate JavaScript programmers, and/or those with limited functional programming experience.
-In the first part, I'll explore four, important three characteristics of functional programming (fp), namely:
+In the first part, I'll explore three important characteristics of functional programming (fp), namely:

 1. pure functions as primary building blocks
 1. immutablity over mutability